Home/Resources/Tariff Calculator

 Anti-Dumping / CVD 14.5%

-Dumping & Subsidy Duties
+Dumping & subsidy duties

 Anti-dumping duties (AD) and countervailing duties (CVD) are applied when foreign producers sell goods below fair market value or receive government subsidies.
 Canadian softwood lumber is the most prominent construction example, facing combined AD/CVD rates averaging 14.5% as of 2026.
 These duties are calculated per shipment and can be subject to annual administrative review, causing rates to fluctuate.